kolluri-rk/web-config-transform-buildpack/README.md

 1. Create a network accessible git repository for each application
 1. Create <YOUR_APPLICATION>.yaml file to have common settings across all environments
 1. Create <YOUR_APPLICATION>-< YOUR_APP_ENVIRONMENT>.yaml for each unique environment
-1. Specify your environment  with `ASPNETCORE_ENVIRONMENT` environment variable in the manifest file. e.g: `ASPNETCORE_ENVIRONMENT=Production`
+1. Specify your environment  with `ASPNETCORE_ENVIRONMENT` environment variable in the manifest file created in step 2. e.g: `ASPNETCORE_ENVIRONMENT=Production`

 ##### Sample Config Server yml files